Topics on this page

 How does a court decide what to do?

-The court is the ultimate decider of whether an alleged disabled person lacks the legal capacity to make decisions regarding his or her care or finances.
+The court is the ultimate decider of whether an alleged disabled person lacks the legal capacity to make decisions regarding their personal or financial welfare.
 The court must base its determination of disability, however, on supporting medical evidence from qualified health care providers.

-To prove disability, two physicians OR one physician and a psychologist or certified social worker-clinical (LCSW-C), must provide to the court verified certificates that describe the medical or psychological diagnoses of the disability.
-These certificates must be completed fully and completely since, in most cases, the court will make a decision based solely on the information contained in these certificates.
+These certificates must be completed fully and completely since, in most cases, the court will decide based solely on the information contained in these certificates.

 Read the rules: Md.
 Rules, Title 10, Chapter 200